JeremiePat/svg1k/README.md

 ### Can I submit a compressed SVG file (with the extension `.svgz`)?

 No, in this context, compression provides no value.
 One of the intent of the SVG1K project is to be used by web developers as a pedagogic resource to learn new technics with SVG (either by learning from the demos or by submitting PRs that will be reviewed thoroughly).
-Because compression is a form of obfuscation it goes against that pedagogic intent.
+Because compression is a form of hard obfuscation it goes against that pedagogic intent.